Day 1 – Travel to your holiday destination on the South Wales coast for 4 or 6 nights. Dinner, bed and breakfast.

 St David's & Picton Castle (7 Days Only)

 Picton Castle & Gardens has been awarded the Trip Advisor Certificate of Excellence for five years running.
 Situated within the stunning Pembrokeshire Coast National Park, it comprises 40 acres of the most beautiful woodland gardens and grounds in West Wales.
 Stroll beneath some of the largest and oldest trees in West Wales.
 Wild flowers blended with unusual woodland shrubs from all over the world, the Walled Garden and Fernery and the Jungle Garden, make this one not to be missed.
 The Secret Owl Garden is home to the largest collection of owls in Wales.
 Hidden away in the beautiful Blue Bell Walk are specially designed aviaries for 25 different species of owls that you can visit during your time there e.
 Throughout the day each owl is given the opportunity to fly free around the garden, meaning you can get up close and watch them glide over the flowers and through the trees.

 St Davids Cathedral, nestling almost hidden in a grassy hollow beneath the tiny city, adds to the very special atmosphere that most visitors feel when they visit.
 St Davids today is a very attractive place with narrow streets filled with cafes, restaurants, hotels and art galleries - but only one pub!
 The 13th century Tower Gate and the Celtic Old Cross are also well worth a look.

-LAST DAY - After breakfast return to your home towns arriving early evening.
+Return Day - After breakfast return to your home towns arriving early evening.